TBDaniel2011/BernieInfo/README.md

-Hi my name is Barnus and I am the deplover of this program. :)
+Hi my name is Barnus and I am the deveplover of this program. :)